-The mission of the Office of the Bursar is to obtain and process the data necessary to provide accurate bills and information to students.
-The Office of the Bursar, as part of student services, is responsible for maintaining all students' tuition accounts and the College's receivables.
+The mission of the Bursar's Office is to obtain and process the data necessary to provide accurate bills and information to students.
+The Bursar's Office, as part of student services, is responsible for maintaining all students' tuition accounts and the College's receivables.
 This includes posting all tuition charges and fees, collecting, processing and inputting all payments, generating bills, issuing student refunds, and all collection activity.
 These functions are accomplished while servicing the needs of students within the framework of Touro's policies and legal guidelines.